The hosted checkout integration iframe

 )'

-using the payment method created by the
+SDK function authorizes the payment intent using the payment method created by thecreatePaymentMethod

 and